 A basic course in music understanding designed for the person without formal music training.
 2111 will emphasize music as a communicative art, stressing music media, periods, and styles.
 2112 will emphasize design and forms.
-Fulfills General Education Creative Arts requirement.
+Fulfils creative arts portion of general education requirements.
 Mus.
 2112 required of music majors.
 No prerequisites, but it is recommended for non-music majors and minors that 2111 precede 2112.
 Three units each.